AnnaVargova/AutomationShield_wiki/BOBShield.md

 This variables are for TOF sensor, they enable to control and receive signal from the ball position. <br/>

 # <a name="3d-skecth-1"/>3D sketch
-The whole model was designed in CAD software and forwarded to 3D print service.
-There are five parts to be printed, a motor holder, ball bearing holder in which one side of the tube holder is insert, tube holder, sensor holder and simple closure.
-Other assembly parts, a sensor, Arduino microcontroller, potentiometer and servo motor are downloadable from GrabCAD database.
+The whole model was designed in CAD software and forwarded to the 3D print service.
+There are five parts to be printed: a motor holder, a ball bearing holder in which one side of the tube holder is embedded, the tube holder, the sensor holder and the simple closure.
+Other assembly parts: a sensor, a Arduino microcontroller, a potentiometer and a servo motor are downloadable from GrabCAD database.
 Printed circuit board is rendered from DIPTrace software.
 ![Picture1](https://github.com/gergelytakacs/AutomationShield/wiki/fig/3D_Model_BOBShield_1.jpg)
 ![Picture2](https://github.com/gergelytakacs/AutomationShield/wiki/fig/3D_Model_BOBShield_2.jpg)
 ![Picture3](https://github.com/gergelytakacs/AutomationShield/wiki/fig/3D_Model_BOBShield_3.jpg)

 # <a name="circuit-design-1"/>Circuit design
-The circuit schematics has been designed in the CAD software [DIPTrace](https://diptrace.com/), Freeware version.
+The circuit diagram has been designed in the CAD software [DIPTrace](https://diptrace.com/), Freeware version.
 You may download the circuit schematics for the BOBShield from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BOBShield_Circuit.rar).

 ![Circuit design](https://github.com/gergelytakacs/AutomationShield/wiki/fig/BOBShield_Circuit.png)

-Power for circuit is coming from pin 5V.
-This pin powering microservo motor SM, capacitor C1 and diode D1.
-From the pin with 3.3V is powered Time Of Flight sensor J and potentiometer POT1.
-Everything is connect to the pin GND ground.
-The digital pin 9 is connect to microservo motor from which comes signal for angular position of the servo motor.
-Analog signal A0 is connected potentiometer POT1, through which the servo motor position is controlled.
-Also analog pins A4/SDA and A5/SCL are connected to Time Of Flight sensor J and these connctions are used for detection signal of TOF sensor and feedback signal of TOF sensor J.
+The power for the circuit is coming from the pin 5V.
+This pin powers the microservo motor SM, the capacitor C1 and the diode D1.
+Time of Flight sensor J and the potentiometer POT1 are powered by the pin with 3.3V.
+Everything is connected to the pin GND ground.
+The digital pin 9 is connected to the microservo motor from which the signal comes for the angular position of the servo motor.
+The analog signal A0 is connected (to the) potentiometer POT1, through which the servo motor position is controlled.
+Also the analog pins A4/SDA and A5/SCL are connected to the Time of Flight sensor J and these connections are used for the detection signal of the ToF sensor and the feedback signal of the ToF sensor J.

 # <a name="components-1"/>Components
-To make an BOBShield either on a PCB or on a breadboard you will need the following parts or their similar equivalents:
+To make the BOBShield either on a PCB or on a breadboard you will need the following parts or their similar equivalents:

 |   Part   |             Name             |  Stock number  | Value | PCS |
 |:--------:|:-----------------------------|:----------------|-------|-----|